konstructio/colony-docs/docs/install/proxmox/proxmox.md

 ## Using Colony with Proxmox

-The Proxmox installation guide walks through setting up a virtual laptop (or Laptop-0) to run Colony using Proxmox along with three additional VM's for Colony to auto-discover and install a K3S cluster.
+The Proxmox installation guide walks through setting up a virtual laptop (or Laptop-0) to run Colony using Proxmox along with three additional VM's for Colony to auto-discover and install a Talos cluster.

 You can learn [a bit more about Proxmox here.](https://www.proxmox.com/en/)